Two words for you.

 Anyways, I finally made it to the finish, in 2:28-ish, which is better than I could have hoped for considering how much I walked!
 Considering how little I ran last week because of being sick, plus the heat, and the tough course, I’m not too bummed about the time.
 I glad I finished!
 Instead of finishers medals, they gave out these ceramic coaster things:

+I like it!
 So, overall, the race was pretty good.
 It was well organized, there was plenty of water and Gatorade on the course, and good snacks post-race.
 Just make sure you’re into hills.